oracle-livelabs/apex/scm-ai-agent/common-261/4-apex-basics/4-apex-basics.md

 # Review Commonly used APEX Terminology

+## Introduction

 Before you proceed, review the commonly used Oracle APEX terminology in the workshop to help you navigate better.

+Estimated Time: 5 minutes

+### Objectives

+In this lab, you will:

+- Review Page Designer

+- Review the Runtime Developer Toolbar

 ### **Page Designer**
 Page Designer is a full featured Integrated Development Environment (IDE) that includes a toolbar and multiple panes.
 You use Page Designer to maintain and enhance pages within an Oracle APEX application.